phoenixnap/k8s-cloud-provider-bmc/README.md

 so load balancers can consume them.

 PhoenixNAP's API does not support adding tags to individual IP addresses, while it has full support for tags on blocks.
-Each block created is of type `/31`.
-The first IP is for the network, the second is used for the service.
+Each block created is of type `/29`.
+The first IP is for the network, the second is for the gateway, the third is for the Service.
 PhoenixNAP CCM uses tags to mark IP blocks as assigned to specific services.

 Each block is given 3 tags: